varunkamath/fabric/README.md

 ## Features

-- **Node Management**: Create and manage individual nodes with customizable configurations.
-- **Orchestration**: Centralized control and monitoring of multiple nodes.
+- Hybrid Rust and Python implementation for optimal performance and flexibility
-- **Real-time Communication**: Utilizes Zenoh for efficient, real-time data exchange between nodes and the orchestrator.
+- Zenoh-based communication for efficient and reliable data exchange
-- **Dynamic Configuration**: Nodes can receive and apply configuration updates at runtime.
-- **Health Monitoring**: Automatic health checks and status updates for all nodes.
-- **Fault Tolerance**: Detects and handles node failures, with automatic offline status updates after 10 seconds of inactivity.
-- **Extensible**: Easily create custom node types by implementing the `NodeInterface` trait.
-- **Cross-Language Compatibility**: Supports both Python and Rust implementations, allowing for mixed-language deployments.
+- Kubernetes-ready with Helm charts for easy deployment
+- Support for both Rust and Python nodes
+- Configurable node behavior and dynamic reconfiguration
+- Telemetry data collection and publishing
+- Command handling for node control
+- Heartbeat mechanism for node health monitoring

 ## Project Structure

 - `rust/`
   - `fabric/`: Core Rust library for the fabric system
-    - `src/`: Source code for the fabric library
-    - `tests/`: Integration tests for the fabric library
   - `examples/`: Example implementations using the fabric library
-    - `example_node/`: Example of a Rust node implementation
+    - `example_node/`: Example of a Rust node implementation (Quadcopter)
     - `example_orchestrator/`: Example of a Rust orchestrator implementation
 - `python/`
   - `fabric/`: Core Python library for the fabric system
-    - `node/`: Node implementation
-    - `orchestrator/`: Orchestrator implementation
-    - `tests/`: Unit and integration tests
   - `examples/`: Example implementations using the fabric library
     - `example_quadcopter_node.py`: Example of a Python node implementation
+- `helm/`: Helm charts for Kubernetes deployment
 - `docker/`: Dockerfiles for building containers
 - `.github/workflows/`: CI/CD configuration

 ## Prerequisites

 - Docker
-- Kubernetes cluster (Minikube for local testing, or a multi-node cluster for distributed setup)
+- k3d
 - kubectl
+- Helm
 - Rust (for Rust components)
 - Python 3.12.7 (for Python components)
-- Helm (for deploying with Kubernetes)

 ## Building the Project